Vegan Taco Meat Filling (Easy & Quick!)

 - Tomatoes- Fire-roasted tomatoes add the best flavor, but fresh or regular canned tomatoes will work as well.

 - Taco Seasoning- This blend is where the delicious taco flavor comes from.
 My oil-free preference is McCormick Premium Taco Seasoning.
-If you want to make your own, Sophia with Veggies Don’t Bite has a homemade taco seasoning.
+If you want to make your own, we have a homemade oil-free taco mix seasoning.

 Although bulgur is not as well known as other grains like rice, barley, and quinoa, it is by far my favorite due to its versatility.
 Since it is made from wheat, I will offer some gluten-free grain substitute options below.